piranha/keybind/README.md

 Please notify me if you don't understand something, I would like to improve documentation but not sure exactly what to do.

+Plus it isn't possible to have custom key modifiers right now.
+Ideally I'd like to have that, but right now we're limited to Shift/Control/Alt/Command.